14 Top-Rated Tourist Attractions in Assisi

 Address: Via della Rocca, Assisi

 The portico of the Temple of Minerva dates from the first century BC and was converted into the church of Santa Maria della Minerva in 1539.
 It was renovated in the 17th century in the Baroque style, but the façade is still the original Roman columns and architrave.
-A fresco of Giotto's in the Basilica of St. Francis shows the building with bars on the windows, leading historians to believe that it was used as a jail in Medieval times.
-Next to the temple is the 13th-century tower of the Palazzo del Capitano del Popolo.
+A fresco of Giotto's in the Basilica of St. Francis shows the building with bars on the windows, leading historians to believe that it was used as a jail in medieval times.

 Address: Piazza del Comune, Assisi